HeladoDeBrownie/Caves-of-Qud-Brewed-Beverages/README.markdown

 Brewed Beverages is a Caves of Qud mod that adds the automatic brewer, a machine that brews delicious (and not-so-delicious) beverages!
-Unfortunately, the manual has been lost to time.
+Unfortunately, the manual has probably been lost to time.

 Find one on every run in Dardi's kitchen!